MicroEJ/docs/Tutorials/tutorialBoundsCheck.rst

         }
     }

-This block of code can be also extracted to a helper class,to be used also in other Widgets, not only the one extending Label
+This block of code can be also extracted to a helper class in order to be used in several Widgets.

 .. code-block:: java